Influence of nuclear interactions in polyethylene range compensators for carbon-ion radiotherapy: Discussion

+The reduced sensitivity to $\Delta D_\mathrm{B}$ supports the assumption of invariant secondary-particle behavior for their derivation.
+The Monte Carlo study also showed substantial dose from $^{10+11}$C nuclei.\cite{Kempe-2007} Because all carbon nuclides are equivalent in ionization, the neutron-number variation resulted from neutron removal will only distort the Bragg peak, which will also be moderated by range modulation, and thus may be reasonably excluded from consideration.

+Range compensators are usually concave-shaped with WE thickness less than a few centimeters in the middle of the field and large compensation only applies to the peripheral part.
+In other words, reduction of clinical dose in the core part of a tumor will not be generally large.
+For an ideal spherical target, the mean range compensation will be $\int_0^1 2 r \left(1- \sqrt{1-r^2} \right) dr = 1/3$ of the maximum, which may also be typical for irregular targets.
+In an extreme case in which a beam is applied with range compensation of maximum 20 cm and of expected mean 6.8 cm, the PE effect on clinical dose could go up to 3\%.
+In reality, however, the maximum range compensation is typically less than 10 cm and its effect on tumor dose will be further mitigated with multidirectional beams.
+It is therefore reasonable that the PE effect on tumor dose in the clinical cases resulted in about 1\% reduction.

-Range compensators are usually concave-shaped with thickness less than a few centimeters in the middle of field.
-This implies that the decrease of clinical dose in the core part of a tumor will not be large.
-In the treatment-planning study, the PE effect on tumor dose was about 1\%, where two horizontal beams in the sacrum case were of 400 MeV and all the other beams were of 290 MeV.
-Considering possible overestimation for the 290-MeV beams, the PE effect would likely be even less in reality.
-In practical situation, where PE range compensators are always used, variation of the PE effect among patients may also be of the order of 1\%, which is normally smaller than dose fluctuation due to limitations of field uniformity and multiple scatting in heterogeneity.\cite{Kanematsu-2011} In addition, the present radiobiology model is intrinsically limited in predicting clinical response in the presence of variability of radiosensitivity for dose fractionation, cell and tissue types, and individual patient, which would be much greater than 1\%.
+In practical situations, where PE range compensators are always used, variation of the PE effect among patients may also be of the order of 1\%, which is normally smaller than dose fluctuation due to limitations of field uniformity or multiple scatting in heterogeneity.\cite{Yonai-2008b, Kanematsu-2011} There are always uncertainties in treatment planning, patient setup, and beam delivery, which could cause dose errors typically up to a few percent.
+In addition, the present radiobiology model is intrinsically limited in predicting clinical response in the presence of variability of radiosensitivity for dose fractionation, cell and tissue types, and individual patient, which could be even larger.
+Nevertheless, the PE effect should be corrected in treatment planning rather than being handled as an uncertainty, or further the cause should be mitigated by using another material of better water equivalence such as polyoxymethylene.\cite{Kanematsu-2013}